matyo91/YoutubeTranscriptApi/README.md

 ## Environment Variables

 - `API_KEY`: Optional.
-If set, will require this key for protected endpoints
+If set, will require this key for protected endpoints.

 ## License